Despite rising COVID-19 cases, Dowagiac schools vote to return to in-person learning - Leader Publications

 “This has given us the chance to practice protocol,” Whan said.
 “Our individual is doing well and is able to administer distance learning from home for the students.
 COVID is here, and we’re gonna have to learn how to function smartly and efficiently with it to continue because in-person instruction — kids in school — is where they learn the best.”

-The district will announce its safety protocols in the coming weeks, but DUS Superintendent Jonathan Whan said parents and staff can expect an increase in custodial staff to accommodate a strict, thorough cleaning schedule.
+The district will announce its safety protocols in the coming weeks, but Whan said parents and staff can expect an increase in custodial staff to accommodate a strict, thorough cleaning schedule.

 “The executive order requires touch points to be hit multiple times during the day,” Whan said.
 “We have custodians in every building during the day, and we will be bringing in extra people for at least the first month to make sure that we have everything figured out.”